 Himachal Pradesh – Transport Facility

 All three commonly accepted transportations are available in Himachal Pradesh.
 Most tourist spots in Himachal Pradesh such as Shimla, Manali, Dharamsala, Dalhousie are well connected by roads.
-Some of the roads in Himachal are seasonal and get closed during winters and monsoons due to heavy snowfall and landslides.
+Some of the roads in Himachal are seasonal and usually closed during winters and monsoons due to heavy snowfall and landslides.
 For example, Manali to Leh road remains closed during winters.
 The HRTC(Himachal Road Transport Corporation) buses are available in different cities of Himachal Pradesh and provide facilities for commuting to even the most remote areas.
 These buses are frequent, reliable, and make for an extremely affordable means of transport.

 Himachal has two rail tracks.
 One is the Kalka-Shimla Railway track which has a length of 96 kilometers.
 This track has been in continuation for over a century now.
-Kalka-Shimla Railway is known to be an engineering phenomenon in British India.
+Kalka-Shimla Railway, known to be an engineering phenomenon in British India.
 The other rail track in the state is the Kangra Valley Railway.
 From Pathankot in Punjab to Joginder Nagar in Himachal Pradesh, the Kangra Railway travels a distance of 165 kilometers.

 The topography of Himachal is very harsh, so airways play a very important purpose in connecting the hilly areas of the state.
 Himachal Pradesh doesn’t have any international airport.
 The three airports in Himachal Pradesh are: